-- The clock will stop in the final two minutes of each half for the following occurrences: - Incomplete passes - o Ball carrier runs out of bounds - o All scoring plays and extra points - o Timeouts (2 per team per half).
-Timeouts will always stop the clock. - o Any penalties on the team that is winning the game. - NOTE: If a touchdown is scored as time expires in the first half, the team will be allowed to attempt the extra point.
+- The clock will stop in the final 1-minute of the first half and the final 2-minutes of each half for the following occurrences: - Incomplete passes - o Ball carrier runs out of bounds - All scoring plays and extra points - Any penalties on the team that is winning the game. - NOTE: If a touchdown is scored as time expires in the first half, the team will be allowed to attempt the extra point.
 If a touchdown is scored at the end of the game and the extra point will make a difference in the outcome, the team will be given the opportunity to attempt the extra point.